Planning a trip with your four-legged friend? Your cat or dog is very welcome on many of our flights.

-Small cats or dogs can travel in the cabin on domestic flights in Norway, Sweden, Denmark and Finland (Svalbard excluded).
+Small cats or dogs can travel in the cabin flights within Schengen and/or EU.

 We accept up to two pets in the cabin per flight (up to three very small puppies or kittens travelling in the same container may be booked as one animal).

 Make sure your pet is comfy and secure in its kennel, and that it meets the requirements needed to fly.